jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ![local_flow_diagram](imgs/local_flow.png)

 This version of the pipeline utilizes Metaflow as the main pipeline orchestrator.
-We provide two local flows, one deploying a model for intent prediction, another deploying a model for recommendation prediction.
+We provide two local flows, one deploying a model for intent prediction (cart abandonment), another deploying a model for recommendation prediction.
-This README provides an overview of the local version of pipeline and contains setup instructions specific to this local version as a whole, as well as instructions that may be specific to the intent prediction model and recommendation model.
+This README provides an overview of the local version of the pipeline and contains setup instructions specific to this local version as a whole, as well as instructions that may be specific to the intent prediction model or recommendation model.
 For the general prerequisites, Metaflow setup and background information about the pipeline, please refer to the main README.